 Friends of mine will often ask me how I help kids with homework– when I have such a large family.
 “Do the kids work independently?”
 “Do you check everyone's assignment before it is handed in?”
 “How do you make sure that they don't forget anything and that they get things done on time?”

 Want to help kids with homework?
 Consider these things first:

 I think the first thing to know about homework, is that the amount of homework and the amount of parental involvement varies by grade.
 I think that grades 2-5 seem to require the most help from Mom (at least it did at our house) regarding follow-up, checking answers, and reminding the kids about what needs to get done.

-I know that I need to be nearby- if I walk away to fold laundry in another room, they will not be able to stay focused.
+I know that I need to be nearby- if I walk away to fold laundry in another room, they will stay focused.
 I also need to be available to answer questions, work through problems, etc. But I find that it is a great way to stay connected to what they are learning in school, and how they are doing.
 And I check their assignments (fairly) completely at this age too.